The Greatest Alexander McQueen Runway Moments

 Spring/Summer 1999 – No. 13

 Despite his aversion to the theatre, McQueen knew how to put on a show.
 Beyond the beauty of his designs, he always sought ways to elevate his clothing beyond the confines of a traditional catwalk and really bring them to life.
-The final look of his Spring/Summer 1999 collection, a white tulle dress that was splattered by two robotic machines, remains one of his most referenced moments.
+The final look of his Spring/Summer 1999 collection, a white tulle dress that was splattered by two robots, remains one of his most referenced moments.

 Spring/Summer 2001 – Voss